cblemaster/EasyTodoListApp-vertical-slice-architechture/README.md

 + Tackle TODO comments
 + Ditch the controller in favor of minimal api endpoints
 + Test suite: unit tests, db integration tests, api endpoint tests, what else?
++ New features!
++ Dig into MediatR and how I can get more out of it